sunny/rainbowed/README.md

 ### Google

-You will need a Google API Key and you will also need to create a Google Custom Search Engine configured to searches on the whole internet.
+You will need a Google API Key and you will also need to create a free Google Custom Search Engine configured to searches on the whole internet.
 Check out [google_custom_search_api](https://github.com/wiseleyb/google_custom_search_api#configure)'s
 documentation on how to do that.